jeremiah-c-leary/vhdl-style-guide/docs/constant_rules.rst

 constant_012
 ############

-This rule checks the indent of multiline constants.
+This rule checks the indent of multiline constants that contain arrays.

 **Violation**